Does Plume support Ethernet Backhaul?

 Yes.
 You can wire pods to each other in a series of up to 2 pod-to-pod hops.
 It is important to note that cannot wire pods to each other after a wireless hop, which will cause instability.

 What else can I use the Ethernet port for?

-If you are not using the Ethernet port for backhaul connections, you can use the port for connections to your wired clients, like an XBOX or desktop PC.
-Even if your device is capable of both Wi-Fi and Ethernet, plugging a normally static device into the free Ethernet port of a convenient nearby pod will help free up more airtime for the Wi-Fi connections of other wireless-only devices.
+If you are not using the Ethernet port for backhaul connections, you can use the port for connections to your wired clients, like a game console or desktop PC.
+Even if your device is capable of both WiFi and Ethernet, plugging a normally static device into the free Ethernet port of a convenient nearby pod will help free up more airtime for the WiFi connections of other wireless-only devices.

-An Ethernet switch can be connecting to the pod's Ethernet port to further expand how many devices are hardwired to that pod.
+An Ethernet switch can be connected to the pod's Ethernet port to further expand how many devices are hardwired to that pod.